ScilifelabDataCentre/serve/README.md

 $ docker compose up -d
 ```

-You can also spin up Serve locally in profiling mode using:
+You can also spin up Serve locally in profiling mode.
+You just need to set the following variables in your `.env` file:

 ```
-$ PROFILING=stackn:profiling PROFILING_BUILD=stackn-profiling PROFILING_ENABLED=true docker compose up -d --build
+PROFILING=stackn:profiling
+PROFILING_BUILD=stackn-profiling
+PROFILING_ENABLED=true
 ```

 ### Deploy Serve for local development with Rancher Desktop